 Git is a source control system created to support the development of the Linux operating system.
 Linus Torvalds was not happy with the source control systems that he and the other Linux developers used so he designed and developed Git.
 AWF uses Git as a way to share the HTML sources and istrings library files of group developed dark webs.

 integrated source network and dark webs is a web site that is not open to the Internet.
 It is a set of deployed HTML files in a directory which refer to each other via file based references relative to the directory. and has deployed the productized version to beta sites.
 But the proof-of-concept has failed to generate any traction at the beta sites and other targets.
 The key issues include:

 AWF introductionThis program aimed to build on the Web Frames tool developed to support the previous 'emergent software systems' program.

 The tool-set would need to be extended to include a graphical user interface, visible start and end operon is an addressable control structure which is used in biological cells to control access to other regions of the DNA.

 tags, tools: search list generator, glossary generator, checklist generator, Git status generator; installation facilities.

 Strategy gives way to tactics.
 If you your company or other emergent system collapse there is no further possibility of strategic action.
 This page discusses the importance of sustaining the base of operations to support subsequent strategic action.Secure base, Maximize

 To benefit from shifts in the environment agents must be flexible.
 Being sensitive to environmental signals agents who adjust strategic priorities can constrain their competitors.flexibility,

-This page discusses the benefits of bringing agents and resources to the center of a complex adaptive system (CAS).Centralize agents,
+This page discusses the benefits of bringing agents and resources to the dynamically best connected region of a complex adaptive system (CAS).Centralize agents,

 This page reviews the strategy of architecting an end-to-end solution in a complex adaptive system (CAS).
 The mechanism and its costs and benefits are discussed.End-to-end architecture,